olewsaa/Yacht-computer/IoT/Readme.md

 Source code and documentaton related to the Internet of Things onboard and for the Yacht server project.

+The newest first, further down this text is older files and attempts.

 WiFiClient-U-and-I-SignalK.ino is a sketch where the ADS1115 is connected to the ESP-12E board.
 The Adafruit library for ADS1115 is used.
 GPIO pin 4 and 5 are connected to I2C SDA and SLC, this is the default.
 The ADS1115 measure current using Hall element sensors that provide +Vdd/2 at zero current and 0 voltage at